googleapis/google-cloud-ruby/google-cloud-pubsub/OVERVIEW.md

 Messages also can be pulled directly in a one-time operation.
 (See {Google::Cloud::PubSub::Subscription#pull Subscription#pull})

-The `immediate: false` option is now recommended to avoid adverse impacts on pull operations.
+The `immediate: false` option is recommended to avoid adverse impacts on the performance of pull operations.

 ```ruby
 require "google/cloud/pubsub"